How to Tell If Someone Truly Appreciates a Photographer's Work

 If a person is serious in working with a photographer, she would have made time to do the shoot.

-Many model-wannabes have complimented me on my work and try to book a shoot with me for a couple of months later.
+Many aspiring models have complimented me on my work and try to book a shoot with me for a couple of months later.
 Most of them don't return although they have boasted about their commitment.
 Therefore, I'm very used to take a pinch of salt for the promises.

 By the way, I always see these people uploading new posts of work from their photoshoots with hobbyists after that.